-Drink at least 4 to 6 cups (32 to 48 ounces) of clear liquids over the next 2 to 3 hours.
+Drink at least 4 to 6 cups (32 to 48 ounces) of clear liquids over the next 2 hours.

 Step 3: Liquid barium sulfate suspension and second bottle of magnesium citrate

-Drink at least 4 to 6 cups (32 to 48 ounces) of clear liquids over the next 2 to 3 hours.
+Drink at least 4 to 6 cups (32 to 48 ounces) of clear liquids over the next 2 hours.

 Step 4: Iohexol

 At 8:00 pm, drink the bottle of iohexol.